The Canon A-1: The best camera of all time.

 Fit a 50mm f/1.8, stick it in P and go outside.

 Ultimate beginner's camera?
 Definitely.
-Hey, it's the best camera of all time, and that doesn't stop being true because you're a beginner.
+It's the best camera of all time, and that doesn't stop being true because you're a beginner.

 Swans.
 Canon A-1 in program automatic shooting Kodak Ektar.
 I think I used the 50mm f/1.8.

 I paid 55 quid for mine on fleaBay in early 2009, including lens, strap, almost-dead battery and power winder.
-This is a tiny fraction of any new digital SLR (let alone a full-frame one), and the bonus is that the A-1 doesn't suck, as all digital SLRs do.
+This is a tiny fraction of any new digital SLR (let alone a full-frame one), and I like the A-1 better than any digital SLR.
 And that's still far less than the point-and-shoot digitals that tech sites gush about -- and for that money you're getting a serious, durable, semi-professional camera.
 And if you have a friend with one of these that has downgraded to digital, you can probably get it off them for far less.
-You also have the option of a crap-ton of awesome and incredibly cheap FD lenses.
+You also have the option of a vast range of awesome and incredibly cheap FD lenses.
 Go and buy one.

 If you're a time-traveller, go back to July 1978 and pick up a copy of that month's Popular Science.
 Page 86 says the A-1 was selling for $595 with a 50mm f/1.8 lens.
 That's just a little bit under $2000 adjusted for inflation, or £1233 over here in damp, cold England.

-Yup, I really did mean that.
-Most of that is just personal preference, and if there's something you like better, then we can still be friends.
+Yup, I meant that.
+It is all personal preference; if there's something you like better, then we can still be friends.
 If you wondered, this is how I feel about everything else:

 Thanks to Monica for proof-reading this before I published it.